-Access to student education records
+Access to student education records/ Retention of Records

-Student files including admission documents and academic records are maintained at the San Diego location for a minimum of five years.
-Transcript records are maintained permanently.
+Student files including admission documents and academic records are maintained at the San Diego location for a minimum of seven years.
+Transcript records and the necessary information is maintained permanently.

 In accordance with the Family Educational Rights and Privacy Act (FERPA), personally identifiable information in education records may not be released without prior written consent from the student.
 Some examples of information that MAY NOT BE RELEASED without prior written consent of the student are: